Matthias-Flath/Final-Project-Works/README.md

 Piercing Shot: Stops bouncing off of bricks.
 Just goes through them breaking them.
 Ends after certain time.<br>
 Larger Ball: Increases size of ball for an amount of time.<br>
 Safety Net: Creates a floor that prevents you from losing any lives for a short amount of time.<br>
 Shadow Ball: Creates 5-20 fake balls that look the same as the actual balls.
 The fake balls on't bounce off of the paddle, only the sides of the screen.
-Last for a limited amount of time.
+Last for a limited amount of time.<br>
 Strobe Ball: Turns the ball the same color as the background so it is invisible, then back to how it was, then the same color as the background, then back and so on.
 Have to keep track of the trajectory of the ball while invisible -> adds skill.